chia-chang/product-case-studies/scratchjr-course-product.md

 **Role**: Curriculum and product co‑designer
 **Project**: Mandarin Scratch Jr programming course for kids (ages 5–7)
 **Why this matters for PM**: Combines curriculum design, motivation systems, and parent experience to turn a one‑teacher class into a scalable learning product.
+**What I did**: Co‑designed curriculum and structure, focused on course architecture, motivation system, and parent experience

 ## 1. Context and Problem